 In 2017, Simon Cole provided an oral history documenting the life of a local identity, 96-year old Les Heap, whose varied life experiences included some memorable incidents working at the Cockatoo shipyards in the Second World War.
 Simon recorded a long interview with Les, who had witnessed many changes in Sydney in the course of his long life.
 He grew up in Narrabri and in the Depression, he travelled to Sydney where he trained as a fitter and turner in Balmain.
 He worked on Cockatoo Island during World War II, and, among other things, had a role in building ships for the Royal Australian Navy.
 After the war, he set up his own successful business manufacturing rakes for sale throughout Australia.
 He settled in Lane Cove with his wife and has remained an active and highly regarded local identity, having been awarded the Lane Cove Council Citizenship Award in 2011.

-Both these winning entries were published in the Society’s journal.
+The winning entries for 2016 and 2017 were published in full in the Society’s journal – this years essay will be published in an upcoming journal.
 In addition, copies of the winning entries are held in the archives of the Lane Cove Historical Society.